 All textbooks and training materials for the course will be supplied by the school for student use.
 Students must furnish their own incidental supplies such as pens, paper, notebooks, etc. Note: Classroom reference textbooks are not issued to students but are supplied in sufficient numbers to complete assignments.
-Books that are lost, mutilated, or not returned timely will be replaced at the student's expense.
+Books that are lost, mutilated, or not returned in a timely manner will be replaced at the expense of the student.